-A 2016 NPR article reviewed a study authored by University of Arizona researcher Dr. Mohab Ibrahim, that found green light may help relieve chronic pain and migraine.
+A 2016 NPR article reviewed a study authored by University of Arizona researcher Dr. Mohab Ibrahim, that found green light may help people deal with migraine.

-Dr. Ibrahim reported that on average, 60% of patients experienced a significant decrease in their migraine attacks as well as a decrease in the frequency of their migraines from 20 migraines per month down to around six.
-That’s a big jump!
+Dr. Ibrahim reported that on average, 60% of patients experienced a significant decrease in their migraine attacks as well as a decrease in the frequency of their migraines, from 20 migraines per month down to around six.
+That’s a big difference!
 The use of green light to help manage chronic pain and migraine looks like it could be an effective option.

-The big question is, how does green light – or any light for that matter – help relieve pain?
+The big question is, how does green light help?
 It may seem a bit far-fetched, but actually it is simple science.
 During their research, Ibrahim and his colleagues discovered a connection between the pain centers of the brain and the visual system.

-They fitted rats with green contacts and found that only animals that had the ability to see the color green experienced a decrease in their pain response.
+They fitted rats with green contacts and found that only animals that had the ability to see the color green showed a decrease in their body's discomfort response.
 It didn’t matter if they were exposed to external green light or light through green lenses, the results were the same.

-Ibrahim’s research, leading up to and including this study, supports his theory that green light therapy can work on pain, migraine, and in many other ways.
+Ibrahim’s research, leading up to and including this study, supports his theory that green light therapy can help with discomfort.
 In fact, the study concluded that, “It’s a concert of mechanisms working in harmony toward a common goal.”

 Dr. Heinricher also notes that the sample sizes in the studies thus far have been small.
 “We have tended to run to drugs and not thought about intervening in the physical environment,” she says.
 “This is a wake-up call.
 There’s something going on there.”

-There is some agreement among researchers though that manipulating light to manage migraine and lessen the severity of headache pain is a plausible approach.
+There is some agreement among researchers though that manipulating light to manage migraine and lessen the severity of headaches is a plausible approach.
 This agreement is based on the understanding that migraineurs can be very sensitive to light as well as other environmental stimuli.
-Therefore, using certain types of environmental stimuli, such as specialized light, to treat migraine pain may make sense.
+Therefore, using certain types of environmental stimuli, such as specialized light, to treat migraine may make sense.

 Technology in action

 Allay, a company applying nearly a decade of Dr. Burstein’s research, offers a lamp called the allay lamp with a unique narrow band of green light that is non-irritating and generates smaller electrical signals in the eye and brain.
-Researchers are working hard to develop better, more effective green light instruments for pain.
+Researchers are working hard to develop better, more effective green light instruments.
 Duke University is working on a wearable version that is currently in clinical trials.
-During the trial they will measure changes in pain level among participants as well as change in opioid dose for pain management.
-One of the primary benefits of this method is that there are practically zero risks and side effects in wearing glasses.
+During the trial they will measure changes in discomfort among participants, as well as change in opioid dose.
+One of the primary benefits of this method is that there are practically zero risks and side effects in wearing the glasses.

 The company Migralens carries green tinted glasses specifically for light sensitivity and migraine.
 These unique glasses are designed to absorb the light wavelengths that have been identified as triggers for migraine and light sensitivity according to some of the triggers above.
 Tinted glasses offer a more practical option as they’re easy to put on and take wherever you go for people who are not always able to sit in a room with green light.

-Axon Optics offers the SpectraShield precision tinted lenses for migraine.
-This tint is designed to block the portion of the light spectrum that is most troublesome for migraineurs and those with light sensitivity.
-One advantage that the SpectraShield lenses have over other migraine glasses, including green tinted glasses, is that they can be worn indoors without obstructing vision.
-In many cases the green glasses are a bit too dark for indoors.
-SpectraShield lenses are not too dark, yet they still block the painful light that causes migraine.
+Another advantage the Avulux lenses have over other migraine glasses, including green tinted glasses, is that they can be worn indoors or out without obstructing vision.
+In many cases, the green glasses are a bit too dark for indoors.
+Avulux lenses are not too dark, yet they still block the painful light that causes migraine.

-One drawback to an option like Migralens is that those products are focused on only one wavelength and not the entire spectrum, like Axon Optics.
-Axon Optics also offers a more subtle looking filter, a rose hue as opposed to the dark green tint, which some people might feel more comfortable wearing in public or in social situations.
+One drawback to an option like Migralens is that those products are focused on only one wavelength and not the entire spectrum.
+The Avulux lease also has a more subtle looking filter as opposed to the dark green tint, which some people might feel more comfortable wearing in public or in social situations.
 It is also important to note that only 23% of light is transmitted with the MigraLens green tinted glasses, which is not very much and is similar to wearing sunglasses inside (9-15% of light is transmitted with sunglasses), which is not recommended because your eyes could dark adapt.